clabrugere/rust-bandits/README.md

 Each experiment is an actor implementing some policy, handling the optimization.
 The repository either creates or deletes experiments, or simply dispatch a message to a running experiment.
 This allows to have low coupling between experiments and to process requests for different experiments in a non blocking way.

-Individual experiments periodically send their state to a cache actor, that is also persisted to disk for recovery in case of an application crash.
+Individual experiments periodically send their state to a **StateStore** actor, that is also persisted to disk for recovery in case of an application crash.

-Finally, every request along with the response is processed by a middleware and sent to an **accountant** actor, responsible for tracking.
+Finally, every request along with the response is processed by a middleware and sent to an **Accountant** actor, responsible for tracking.
 It interacts with some storage to persist logs (such as a relational database) while not blocking the rest of the application.

 ## Getting Started